 Short-term investments are comprised of a highly liquid Canadian dollar denominated guaranteed investment certificate with an initial term to maturity greater than ninety days, but not more than one year, that is readily convertible to a contracted amount of cash.
-The investment is carried at the lower of cost or market value.
 The counter-party is a Canadian financial institution.
-At September 30, 2014, the instrument was yielding an annual interest rate of 1.20% (2013 - 1.65%).
-The fair market value of the Company's short-term investment approximates its carrying value at the balance sheet date.
+At March 31, 2015, the instrument was yielding an annual interest rate of 1.05% (2014 - 1.20%).
+The fair market value of the Company's short-term investment approximates its carrying value at the balance sheet dates.